shreeratn/Mask-detection-COVID/README.md

 ### Built With

-Here are list of MAJOR deendencies for this project(for running this you will need a few more too; and how to install them is shown further below)
+Here is list of MAJOR dependencies for this project (for running this you will need a few more too; and how to install them is shown further below)
 * [Python](https://www.python.org/)
 * [Tensorflow](https://www.tensorflow.org/)
 * [OpenCV](https://opencv.org/)